JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 adaptors_file_illumina
   Idem for the illumina sequences

-words_to_remove_454
+short_adaptors_454
-  A list of words to be removed if they are found at the start of the 454 sequences.
+  A list of words to be removed.
+They can be regular expressions.

-words_to_remove_sanger
+short_adaptors_sanger
   Idem for the sanger sequences

-words_to_remove_illumina
+short_adaptors_illumina
   Idem for the illumina sequences

 edge_removal -> 454_left